lcdb/lcdb-wf/downstream-rnaseq.rst

 This file is ``workflows/rnaseq/downstream/rnaseq.Rmd``, and it is run by the ``rnaseq`` rule in the RNA-seq workflow, which renders it through Knitr to create an HTML file.
-The rule's inputs are the featureCounts output, the sample table, and the Rmd itself, so if any of these change the Rmd will be re-run.
+The inputs for the rule are the featureCounts output, the sample table, and the Rmd itself, so if any of these change the Rmd will be re-run.